wenewzhang/mixin_labs-php-bot/README2.md

 } //end of SYSTEM_ACCOUNT_SNAPSHOT
 ```

-When bot send Bitcoin to user successfully, the $dtPay->amount is negative.
+The $dtPay->amount is negative if bot send Bitcoin to user successfully.
-When user send Bitcoin to bot, the $dtPay->amount is positive.
+The $dtPay->amount is positive if bot receive Bitcoin.

+Following code transfer the Bitcoin to user.
 ```php
 function refundInstant($_assetID,$_amount,$_opponent_id) {
   $mixinSdk = new MixinSDK(require './config.php');